 And if this wasn’t enough, breastmilk also exposes your baby to the flavors of the foods you eat.
 This can help her become a more adventurous eater when she herself begins to eat solids, and throughout her lifetime as well.23

-What are the health benefits of breastfeeding for mom?
+What are the health benefits of breastfeeding for you?

-Your baby isn’t the only one who benefits from breastfeeding.
-The health benefits for the mama (you!) are also significant and include: 24
+Your baby isn’t the only one who benefits from breastfeeding.24 The health benefits for the breastfeeding parent are also significant and include:

 Not to mention you’re sparing the environment the creation and recycling or landfilling of so much formula packaging all while sparing your bank account!